 - Mix hot water, orange zest, pumpkin pie spice, vanilla, and salt in a medium bowl.
 Add oats to the mixture.
 Mix until all the water is absorbed.

-Add almond butter, maple syrup, and cranberries.
+- Add almond butter, cranberries, and maple syrup.
 Mix until incorporated.

 - Cover and refrigerate mixture for 30 minutes so they are easier to roll.

 - Roll balls in chopped almonds until well coated.
 Store in an airtight container in the refrigerator for up to one week.
 Enjoy!